aseerkt/clubhouse-client/README.md

 * Thread is a live , real time page having interaction using ## websockets

-* Every activity is view through a popup

-* Users can view the highlights of the thread.

-* Users can copy the link of the thread.

-* Users can see the thread audience.

-* Admin is highlihted with red.
 * Thread has two view one is for the admin and one for the audience , admin is the on who creates the chat.

 ### Thread for admin